oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Cross-Domain Requests  {#cors}
 ---------------------

-To complete the authorization code flow, the browser-based application will need to exchange the authorization code for an access token at the token endpoint.
+To complete the Authorization Code flow, the browser-based application will need to exchange the authorization code for an access token at the token endpoint.
 If the authorization server provides additional endpoints to the application, such as metadata URLs, dynamic client registration, revocation, introspection, discovery or